PAST EVENTS AT AMICABLE

 The Amicable FarmCoast 5K Run and Walk was launched in 2013, attracting approximately 150 participants from throughout Rhode Island and Southeastern Massachusetts each spring.
 The scenic course extends from historic Tiverton Four Corners, just south of the church, and along the Sakonnet River.
 The 5K has become an important community event, especially for our neighbors at Four Corners, and registration fees along with the financial contributions of area businesses have made it a significant fundraising opportunity for the church.

 Past Amicable Festivals

 We are proud of our annual fundraising events, which always emphasize the fun in fundraising.
-From our Summer Festival and Christmas Bazaar, to our Thanksgiving Basket drive and winter Mitten Tree, we embrace opportunties to give back to the greater community while strengthening the bonds and friendships we share at Amicable.
+From our Summer Festival and Christmas Bazaar to our Thanksgiving Basket drive and winter Mitten Tree, we embrace opportunities to give back to the greater community while strengthening the bonds and friendships we share at Amicable.

 Feeding our Neighbors

 Each year Amicable's contribution of food, non-food items and monetary donations help make this project a huge success.
 We are able to provide Thanksgiving meals for over 125 families in the Greater Tiverton Community, as well as donate any additional food to the Old Stone Food Pantry.

 Exploring Practices that keep us connected to the Divine and one another, members and friends of Amicable Church shared their experiences each Sunday.